Context-Selective State Space Models: Feedback is All You Need: SSMs and Sequence Modeling

 \subsection{Relevance of SSMs to Sequence Modeling}

-In machine learning, especially in sequence modeling tasks (e.g. time series forecasting, language modeling), SSMs offer several advantages: \\ \textbf{Efficiency}: The convolutional formulation allows for fast evaluation via the Fast Fourier Transform (FFT), reducing the complexity from \(\mathcal{O}(L^2)\) (as in the attention mechanism) to \(\mathcal{O}(L \log L)\), $L$ being the length of the input signal $u(k)$; \\ \textbf{Long-range Dependencies}: By construction, the state of the system contains a compressed representation of the system's past history.
-In the context of sequence modeling, the input \(u(k)\) corresponds to the tokens provided to the model, meaning that the state is capable of ``remembering'' all previously seen tokens in a compact form; \\ \textbf{Interpretability and Structure}: The matrices \(A(k), B(k), C(k)\) explicitly define the system dynamics, providing both structure and, ideally, interpretability.
+In the context of sequence modeling, a state-space model as in (\ref{for:state_space_model_chap_5}) is used as a black-box in foundation models.
+The exogenous input $u(k)$ represents the $k$-th input token fed into the model, the state $x(k)$ stores relevant information about the tokens up to the $k$-th one, while $y(k)$ is the $k$-th output: for generative or prediction models $y(k)$ is used to predict $u(k+1)$; more generally, $y(k)$ is the signal used to solve the task at hand.
+This~offers~several~advantages: \\ \textbf{Efficiency}: SSMs are based on linear recurrences that enable efficient inference and allow training to be parallelized via FFT-based or associative scan algorithms. \\ \textbf{Long-range dependencies}: By construction, the state of the system contains a compressed representation of the past history of the system: the state is capable of ``remembering'' all previously seen tokens in a compact form; \\ \textbf{Interpretability~and~structure}: The matrices $A(k)$, $B(k)$, $C(k)$ explicitly define the system dynamics, providing both structure and, ideally, interpretability.

-Recent neural architectures such as S4 \cite{Strucutured_SSM} and Mamba \cite{MAMBA} leverage these ideas, combining them with modern training techniques and nonlinearities to build powerful sequence models.
-In particular, S4 uses a time-invariant model, namely a model of the form (\ref{for:state_space_model_chap_5}) where, however, the matrices $A,B,C$ are independent of $k$, while the main novelty of S6, the core module of Mamba, is that it uses time-varying matrices $A(k),B(k),C(k)$. \\ In the context of sequence modeling, a state-space model as in Equation (\ref{for:state_space_model_chap_5}) is used as black box in foundation models.
-The exogenous input $u(k)$ represents the $k$-th input token fed into the model, the state $x(k)$ stores relevant information about the tokens up the $k$-th one, while $y(k)$ is the $k$-th output: for generative or prediction models $y(k)$ is used for the prediction of $u(k+1)$; more generally, $y(k)$ is the signal used to solve the task at hand.
+Recent neural architectures such as S4 \cite{Strucutured_SSM} and S6 \cite{MAMBA} leverage these ideas, combining them with modern training techniques and nonlinearities to build powerful sequence models.
+In particular, S4 uses a time-invariant model, namely a model of the form (\ref{for:state_space_model_chap_5}) where, however, the matrices $A,B,C$ are independent of $k$, while the main novelty of S6 is that the matrices of the SSM are input-dependent and hence time-varying.

-In general, the matrices $A,B,C$ are learned using a stochastic gradient descent.
-Computational efficiency and initialization are crucial in this context, therefore, the matrices \(A, B, C\) often have a specific structure, giving rise to the concept of structured state space models.
-For example, the matrix \(A\) is typically chosen to be diagonal.